-There are some local shrines where you can sneak out for some moment in Nagarkot.
+There are some local shrines where you can sneak out for a moment in Nagarkot.
 That includes the Bastola Kul Mandir, Seti Devi Temple, Mahankal Temple, and Kali Devi Temple.
 Nonetheless, the last one holds a dark history in it.

 Nagarkot is not that far from the capital of Nepal.
 It’s only 28.8 km away from Kathmandu.
 That means it takes merely 1 hour and 15 minutes of a taxi ride to reach there.
-You can also use the local bus which departs from Kamalbinayak Bus Park, Bhaktapur to the Nagarkot.
+You can also use the local bus which departs from Kamalbinayak Bus Park, Bhaktapur to Nagarkot.

 No, it doesn’t.
 It lies at Changunarayan municipality in the northeast hill station of Bhaktapur.